Semtexcz/python-modeling-reality/README.md

 ## 🧠 Why this matters

-Most modern models of reality are built the same way:
+Most modern models of reality are built on the same principle:

-* divide space into small elements
+* divide space (or data) into small elements
 * compute local behavior
-* sum everything together
+* aggregate the results

-This idea appears in:
+This pattern appears across many domains:

 * fluid dynamics
 * electromagnetism
 * heat transfer
 * probability and statistics
-* many engineering systems
+* engineering systems

-This repository shows how these models can be:
+This repository makes that process explicit by showing how models can be:

 * understood
-* built
+* constructed
-* and tested
+* and validated

-using simple Python experiments.
+using simple, transparent Python experiments.

 ---

-## 🔭 Future topics
+## 🔭 Future directions

-This is just the beginning.

-Planned areas include:
+This repository will expand into additional areas, including:

 * dynamical systems (motion, oscillations)
 * diffusion and transport
-* probability and statistical models
+* probabilistic and statistical models
 * optimization and control
 * simulation of complex systems